top of page

 In many martial arts disciplines, trainees are taught to rigorously control their emotions.
 Why?
 Because anger restricts focus.
 It creates "tunnel vision," literally and metaphorically.
 When a fighter is angry, they become reactive, predictable, and easily manipulated.
 True strength lies in the ability to observe a threat, assess it with clarity, and respond with precision—capabilities that are hijacked by the flood of cortisol and adrenaline associated with rage.

-Many individuals defend their ruminative anger by arguing, "But I have a right to be angry!"
+Many defend their ruminative anger by arguing, "But I have a right to be angry!"
 And they are often correct.
 Justification, however, is not the same as utility.
 You may be entirely justified in your rage toward a negligent driver or a betraying partner.
 The facts may be on your side.
 But the crucial question is not "Is this anger justified?" but rather "Is this ruminative prison useful?"

 If your anger motivates you to file a police report, seek a divorce, or set a firm boundary, it is useful.
 It has served its adaptive purpose.
 But if your anger keeps you awake at 3 a.m. rehearsing a conversation that will never happen, or causes you to snap at your children because you are distracted by a past slight, it has ceased to be useful.
 It has become a parasite.
-Defending your "right" to be angry in this context is akin to defending your right to hold a burning coal; you are the only one getting burned.

 • "I need to go over this to understand why it happened."